What Is Afrin?

 Afrin is a popular nasal spray used to temporarily relieve nasal congestion due to colds, allergies and sinusitis.
 Afrin contains water and a chemical called oxymetazoline, a topical decongestant exerting vasoconstricting properties.
 Vasoconstricting agents cause narrowing of blood vessels and capillaries.
 Spraying Afrin into your nose immediately produces constriction of blood vessels in the nasal passages, which reduces swelling of nasal tissues and congestion.

-How Does Afrin Compare to Other Nasal Decongestants?
+How Afrin Works Compared to Other Decongestants

 While Afrin uses oxymetazoline to relieve congestion, other brand-name decongestant nasal sprays like 4-Way and Neo-Synephrine use phenylephrine hydrochloride, another vasoconstricting agent that decreases swelling and congestion.